Bangladesh PM Hasina votes in general election boycotted by opponents | Politics

 Bangladesh PM Hasina votes in general election boycotted by opponents

-Initial results are expected early on Monday, though Reuters witnesses said voter turnout was low in the chill and fog of a winter morning preceded by violence in the run-up to the election.
 "Bangladesh is a sovereign country and people are my power," Hasina said after voting, adding that she hoped her party would win the people's mandate, which would give it a fifth term.

-At least four people were killed on Saturday in a passenger train fire that the government called arson, after several polling booths, schools and a Buddhist monastery were set ablaze last week.
-There were no reports of violence on voting day, however, as nearly 800,000 security forces guard polling booths, assisted by troops nationwide.
+"I am trying my best to ensure that democracy should continue in this country."

 Rights groups have warned the country of 170 million is headed for virtual one-party rule after the boycott by the Bangladesh Nationalist Party (BNP) and some smaller allies.
 The United States and Western nations, key customers of its garment industry, have called for a free and fair election - the 12th since independence from Pakistan in 1971.